Bharti Airtel Receives Rs 7.10 Lakh DoT Penalty for Subscriber Verification Violations

 *this image is generated using AI for illustrative purposes only.

 Bharti Airtel Limited has received a penalty notice of Rs 7.10 lakh from the Department of Telecommunications (DoT) for alleged violations of subscriber verification norms.
-The telecom major disclosed this regulatory action through a filing under Regulation 30 of SEBI Listing Regulations on February 21, 2026.
+The telecom major disclosed this regulatory action through a filing under Regulation 30 of SEBI Listing Regulations on February 21, 2026, with the penalty notice received on February 20, 2026 at 1905 Hrs IST.

-The penalty was imposed by the Department of Telecommunications, Andhra Pradesh LSA, following a routine Customer Application Form (CAF) audit.
+The penalty was imposed by the Department of Telecommunications, Andhra Pradesh LSA, following a routine Customer Application Form (CAF) audit conducted for December 2025.
 The regulatory action relates to alleged non-compliance with subscriber verification requirements under the company's license agreement.

 Bharti Airtel has decided not to contest the penalty and will proceed with payment of the imposed amount.
 The company stated that the maximum financial impact is limited to the extent of the penalty levied, indicating no additional operational or financial implications beyond the Rs 7.10 lakh penalty.

-The disclosure was made in compliance with SEBI Listing Regulations, with Company Secretary and Compliance Officer Rohit Krishan Puri confirming the accuracy and completeness of the information provided to the stock exchanges.
+The disclosure was made in compliance with SEBI Listing Regulations, specifically under Regulation 30 read with Clause 20 of Para A of Part A of Schedule III.
+Company Secretary and Compliance Officer Rohit Krishan Puri digitally signed the filing, confirming the accuracy and completeness of the information provided to both NSE and BSE.

 Bharti Airtel Receives Rs 2.09 Lakh Penalty from DoT for Subscriber Verification Violations